dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Adding new data to full sample data tarfile
 -------------------------------------------

-If you are unable to access the DTC web server to upload data or if you do not have permission to use the met_test shared user account, someone from the METplus development team will have to complete the instructions in this section.
+If access to the DTC web server is unavailable to upload data or if permission has not been granted to use the met_test shared user account, someone from the
+METplus development team will have to complete the instructions in this section.
 Please let one of the team members know if this is the case.
-Comment on the GitHub issue associated with this use case and/or email the team member(s) you have been coordinating with for this work.
-If you are unsure who to contact, then please create a post in the
+Comment on the GitHub issue associated with this use case and/or email the team member(s) that have been coordinating with this work.
+Please create a post in the
-`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.
+`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_ if it is unclear who to contact.

 Log into the DTC Web Server with SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The web server is only accessible if you are on the NCAR VPN.
+The web server is only accessible on the NCAR VPN.

 .. parsed-literal::